umati/Showcase/Server.md

 ![Address space](img/Addressspace_sample.png "Addressspace sample")

-These two address spaces should be merged so that in the aggregated server there is only one Machinetools-Folder and each Machine is under this node with the same NodeId-Identifiers und NodeId-URI (the NodeId-Index will be different) as in the original OPC UA server.
+These two address spaces should be merged so that in the aggregated server there is only one MachineTool-Folder and each Machine is under this node with the same NodeId-Identifiers und NodeId-URI (the NodeId-Index will be different) as in the original OPC UA server.

 The required namespaces for Machinery and Machine Tools (see 4. above) is only loaded once in the aggregated server.